Ma Su: Early life

-A local of Yicheng, Xiangyang (present-day Yicheng, Hubei), Ma Su was one of the five brothers in the family, all of whom were renowned for their intellects and commonly known as the "Five Changs" as their style names all contained "Chang".
-Though Ma Su's elder brother Ma Liang was deemed to be the most talented among them all.
-Together with Ma Liang, Ma Su began his service under Liu Bei around 205, when Liu Bei was still a guest of Liu Biao in Jing Province (covering present-day Hubei and Hunan).
-In 214, when Liu Bei started his campaign against Liu Zhang into Yi Province, Ma Su followed him with the army and served as a military advisor along with Pang Tong and Fa Zheng.
-To reward him for his help during the campaign; Liu Bei after his victory named him not only as the Prefect of Mianzhu, but also Chengdu the capital of the recently conquered province.
+Ma Su was born in Yicheng, Xiangyang Commandery, which is present-day Yicheng, Hubei.
+He was one of the five brothers in the Ma family, all of whom were renowned for their intellects and commonly known as the "Five Changs" (五常) as their style names all contained "Chang" (常).
+Although, Ma Su's elder brother Ma Liang was deemed to be the most talented among them all.
+Aside from his personal talent and military knowledge, Ma Su was described as a man about eight chi tall (approximately 1.84 metres), sociable and good at making friends.
+With a bright mind and deep expertise.

-Since the start, Ma Su had talent and ability that surpassed others and enjoyed discussing planning and strategy.
-Liu Bei's chief advisor Zhuge Liang had been impressed by Ma Su's expansive knowledge in military strategy.
-At some point before 219, Ma Su was transferred to Yuexi, a troubled commandery in the south as his Administrator.
+Together with Ma Liang, Ma Su began his service as an Assistant Officer (從事) under Liu Bei around 209, when Liu Bei succeeded Liu Qi as Governor of Jing Province (covering present-day Hubei and Hunan).
+In 211, he accompanied Liu Bei into Yi Province.
+Later, when conflict broke out between Liu Bei and Liu Zhang, Ma Su followed him with the army and served as a military advisor alongside Pang Tong and Fa Zheng.
+He was appointed as Prefect (令) of Mianzhu (綿竹) and Chengdu (成都).
+Thereafter, Ma Su was transferred to serve as Administrator of Yuexi (越嶲太守), a troubled commandery in the south.
 Yuexi was home to numerous indigenous tribes, many of whom refused to accept Liu Bei’s authority.
-It was the site of a significant tribal revolt led by Gao Ding (高定), the chief of the Sou tribe (叟族) in 218.
-With help from Li Yan who bent Gao Ding in battle; Ma Su did well in keeping order in the commandery.
+It was the site of a significant tribal revolt led by Gao Ding (高定), the chief of the Sou tribe (叟族) in 218 that was successfully quelled with help from Li Yan.

+As Ma Su had talent and ability that surpassed others and enjoyed discussing planning and strategy.
+Liu Bei's chief advisor, Zhuge Liang had been impressed by him and praised him as an exceptional individual.
 However, before Liu Bei died in 223, he warned Zhuge Liang that Ma Su's knowledge and speech exceed his real abilities and should not be given important appointments.
-Still, Zhuge Liang did not heed the warning, and Ma Su was made a personal military consultant to Zhuge soon after Liu died.
+Still, Zhuge Liang did not heed the warning, and Ma Su was made a personal military Advisor (參軍) soon after Liu Bei's death.
 The two were very close and would often hold discussions from dawn to dusk.